XDagger/xdagj/README.md

 #### Expansion phase: XDAGJ & EVM

-- [ ] Improve the address block structure and increase the handling fee
+- [x] Improve the address block structure

+- [ ] Increase the handling fee

 - [x] Optimize and improve mobile wallets to improve user experience

 - [ ] Support smart contracts, implement EVM that supports Solidity, and be compatible with Ethereum smart contracts

-- [ ] Lower the threshold of mining pool users and gradually open the whitelist to achieve complete decentralization
+- [x] Decrease the threshold of mining pool users

+- [ ] Open the whitelist to achieve complete decentralization

 #### Prosperity phase: XDAGJ & DeFi